 A mesh-lining, EVA midsole, and the 11.6-ounce weight allow hikers to mobilize quickly.
 The sidewall lugs provide more traction on wet grounds or muddy terrains than shoes without these features.
 Some hikers claim the hiking shoes run smaller than average shoes.
 Hikers should, therefore, purchase half to one size larger.
 That's especially true if adding an insole or wearing thick hiking socks.

 These hiking shoes are between one hundred dollars to one hundred twenty.
-The average rating on REI is 4.8 out of 5-stars.

 - STB Control System: the upper wraps the midsole in the medial zone increasing stability on traverse routes and wraps...